WHAT IS A DISTINCTIVE DEACON?

 Deacon Jess Foster, Diocese of Birmingham

 or mission and evangelism, often with pioneer ministers and fresh expressions of churches.
-We are constantly encouraging the church to look outwards and share the gospel with our communities: setting up bereavement visiting teams, starting stay and play groups, developing creative worship, heading up the church’s response to human need.
+We are constantly encouraging the church to look outwards and share the gospel with our communities: setting up bereavement visiting teams, ministering to those with dementia and their families, starting stay and play groups, developing creative worship, heading up the church’s response to human need.